Is expansion blind to the spatial curvature?: Introduction

-To complete the cosmological model, there remains to derive the homogeneous and isotropic solution (to describe expansion), along with the weak field limit of the bi-metric theory (to describe the linear regime of inhomogeneities).
-The former is derived in Section~\ref{sec::Exp_law} where we will show in particular that the curvature parameter $\Omega_K$ is not anymore present in the expansion law (i.e. $\Omega = 1, \ \forall \Omega_K$), compared to the same solution derived from Einstein's equation.
-As a complementary result, we show in Section~\ref{eq::Exp_NEN}, that this expansion law also holds for a general (inhomogeneous) solution in the NR limit.
-The weak filed limit of the bi-metric theory is derived in Section~\ref{sec::Weak_field_limit} where we will show that, as for the background solution, the presence of the curvature parameter in the equations is significantly changed compared to the standard model.
-Results are discussed in Section~\ref{sec::disc}.
-Our model being equivalent to the standard model in the flat case and differences only appearing when curvature is considered, the main question surrounding futur tests of our model is to know what value of the curvature it induces when confronted with observations.
-Such a test would indirectly corresponds to a test of the compatibility requirement between the relativistic regime, the non-relativistic regime and topology, which is at the origin of the model.\saut
+To complete the cosmological model related to the bi-connection theory of \citep{2022_Vigneron_c}, it remains to derive the homogeneous and isotropic solution (to describe expansion), along with the weak field limit of the bi-connection theory (to describe the linear regime of inhomogeneities).
+The former is derived in Sec.~\ref{sec::Exp_law}, where we show, in particular, that the curvature parameter $\Omega_K$ is not present anymore in the expansion law (i.e. ${\Omega_{\not= K} = 1, \ \forall \Omega_K}$) compared to the same solution derived from the Einstein equation (i.e. $\Omega_{\not= K} + \Omega_K = 1$): expansion is \textit{blind} to the spatial curvature.
+As a complementary result, we show in Appendix~\ref{eq::Exp_NEN} that this expansion law also holds for a general non-perturbative inhomogeneous solution in the non-relativistic limit.
+The weak field limit of the bi-connection theory is derived in Sec.~\ref{sec::Weak_field_limit} where we show that, as for the background solution, the presence of the curvature parameter in the equations is significantly changed compared to the Standard Model.\saut

-This paper is a direct continuation of \citep{2022_Vigneron_c}, but because we recall in the next section the bi-metric theory on which is based the cosmological model, the paper can be understood for most of it independently of \citep{2022_Vigneron_c}.
+On scales where non-linearities are important, the effects of the background spatial curvature and topology are expected to be smaller than current observational precision.
+Since the difference between general relativity and the bi-connection theory developed in~\citep{2022_Vigneron_c} is related to these two parameters, we expect observational differences to appear only on large scales, i.e. on scales described by the linear approximation.
+Therefore, while an $N$-body simulation seems not relevant to test the cosmological model related to the bi-connection theory\footnote{For this same reason a parameterised-post-Newtonian calculation, aimed at testing modified gravity theories on solar system scales, would not be relevant to test the bi-connection theory.}, a direct comparison with CMB data (in particular) using the weak field equations derived in Sec.~\ref{sec::Weak_field_limit} would provide a first test of this new theory.
+This test is performed in Sec.~\ref{sec:obs}.
+We conclude in Sec.~\ref{sec::disc}.